A Framework of High-Stakes Algorithmic Decision-Making for the Public Sector Developed through a Case Study of Child-Welfare: RESULTS

 \begin{myquote} \textit{“This tool is confusing in itself; the definitions are very vague.
 We can't necessarily put families into categories.
 We have to use this tool and have conversations about where they [families] might fit best, but it doesn’t give a clear picture of what's really going on with the placement.”} - P6, Permanency Consultant, BSW, 3 years \end{myquote}

-Participants (65\%, n=13) also shared that how the tool was conducted depended on the perspective of the team.
+Participants (65\%, n=13) also shared that how LPS was conducted depended on the perspective of the team.
 Different people might look at the same set of facts and reach different conclusions as to why the placement should be rated as good, fair, or poor.

 60\% \faArrowDown \textbf{Type of Decision-Support.} \textit{LPS is used as a prescriptive tool, but caseworkers lack agency towards affecting outcomes}.
 Participants (60\%, n=12) shared that the tool did not predict or recommend an outcome based on the inputs, however, the utility of the tool lies in recognizing the current state of a case with respect to permanency and addressing systemic barriers, but the child-welfare team lacks agency with respect to addressing several systemic barriers.
 For instance, critical decision-making power in regard to permanency decisions sits with the legal parties (district attorneys and judges) who can choose to fully disregard the child-welfare team’s recommendation.